Walachul/SilvaPermaculture/README.md

     i.
 Go to "Plants" page.
     ii.
 Click the search button without selected items for filtering search and verify that a warning message appears. iii.
-Select only nutrients and verify that a warning message appears
+Select only specific nutrients and verify returned results.